@stomp/stompjs

 unsubscribe: (id: string, headers?: StompHeaders) => void;

-directly on StompSubscription returned byclient.subscribe()
+method directly on the StompSubscription returned fromsubscribe

 method watchForReceipt